kieransimkin/SmartNFTPortal/README.md

 [libcip54 provides the backend queries necessary to support this API on Cardano](https://github.com/kieransimkin/libcip54).

 [Click here to read the Cardano Improvement Proposal](https://cips.cardano.org/cips/cip54)

+This control, and the API in general is intended to be applicable to any UTXO blockchain - in particular if there's interest it may be ported to Bitcoin BRC20, and Ergo native tokens too.
+Currently, libcip54 provides the backend functionality for Cardano, but it would be a simple matter to port this library to other blockchains (the queries will just need to be tweaked for different chain indexers)

 If you make anything cool, feel free to send me some - my Adahandle is `$kieran`